wwoast/constantina/docs/SECURITY.md

 However, a Python CLI script called `constantina_configure.py` lets you configure Constantina users.

+**NOTE**: To make sure user ownership parameters for the config files don't get changed, run `constantina_configure.py` as the webserver's user account.
+This means you'll prefix it with `sudo -u www-data`.

 To create a user and be interactively prompted for a new password:
 `constantina_configure.py -a <login_name>`